Changissnz/nu_merchant_principal/README.md

 # Shifty and Shifting Alliances Pt.
 III <a name="p22"></a>

-The theme of "alliances" in change-prone situations deserves a third section dedicated to it.
+The theme of "alliances" in change-prone environments deserves a third section dedicated to it.